scanlime/thing-o-matic/README.md

 ln -s ~/src/thing-o-matic/Slic3r ~/Library/Application\ Support/Slic3r
 ```

 Now you should see some aptly named presets in Slic3r.
 Use the "Scanbot HQ" (high quality) print settings, "Plain ABS" filament, and the "Scanbot" printer.
-If you modify the settings in Slic3r, you can check them back into git and submit a push request.
+If you modify the settings in Slic3r, you can check them back into git and submit a pull request.

 What to watch out for
 ---------------------